apsun/AniConvert/README.md

 ## Example usage

-- Convert a folder of videos (default settings): `aniconvert.py path/to/folder`
+- Convert a folder of videos using default settings: `aniconvert.py path/to/folder`
 - Also look in subdirectories: `aniconvert.py -r ...`
 - Automatically select Japanese audio and English subtitles: `aniconvert.py -a jpn -s eng ...`
 - Skip files that have already been converted: `aniconvert.py -w skip ...`
 - Any combination of the above, and more!
+See the source code for full documentation.

 ## License